 Order matters since preceding tokens in the context influence the tokens that are produced.

 Each Model has a fixed Context Window size for both input and output.
-Anything falling outsize the maximum allowed tokens is either ignored or dropped.
+Anything falling outside the maximum allowed tokens is either ignored or dropped.

 It is important to remember that an LLM has no memory.
 It is stateless.
-So everything that is needed for the next projection is contained in the context.
+So everything that is needed for the next projection is passed in via the context every time.
 This includes system instructions, tool and MCP definitions, any included context from files or a repository, and of course the user Prompt.
+This must all fall within the context window.